|Size:||5.25 in x 8.0 in|

 “No matter who you are, you’re waiting for something.
 Indeed, Christianity is a waiting religion as we eagerly long for the return of Christ.
 I don’t know a better book on the topic than this one by Betsy Childs Howard, one of my favorite writers.”

-Collin Hansen, Vice President for Content and Editor in Chief, The Gospel Coalition; Host, Gospelbound podcast
+Collin Hansen, Vice President and Editor in Chief, The Gospel Coalition; author, Timothy Keller: His Spiritual and Intellectual Formation

 “Waiting is hard and confusing; and oftentimes our longings are for good things, like marriage and children.
 Betsy Childs Howard has provided an excellent resource to help us wait well.
 She doesn’t throw out familiar advice like ‘guard your heart’ and ‘be content.’
 Instead, she graciously shows us how God is working in our waiting through the parables of Jesus, the stories of others, and the wonderful promises in God’s Word.
 God has a purpose greater than we could ever hope or imagine and Howard gently takes our hand to help us see this to be true.
 You will not regret picking this up.”